dtemir/harvard-CS50AI/README.md

 * Each piece of knowledge is represented as a sentence that has a set of cells and a number of mines that the set contains
 * By knowing that a set is a subset of another set, we can tell they share the number of mines, which means that we can eliminate potential cells from the set (which is inference)
 * It is important to keep trying to derive inferences from the available knowledge every time something new is given or found
-* You can fine the demonstration of how it works [here](https://youtu.be/8DDpr0TY8Pw).
+* You can find the demonstration of how it works [here](https://youtu.be/8DDpr0TY8Pw).

 <h2> Week 2: Uncertainty</h2>